8 Reasons to Visit Vravrona in Athens Greece

 Hike Vravrona Bay

 Vravrona is ideally located in a nearby wetland ecosystem and the Erasinos River, the valuable source of the wetland’s rich biodiversity.
 Several species of fish, terrapins, snakes, eel, and frogs live in its waters while its reedbeds are nesting sites for 176 local and migrating bird species.
-The easiest way to hike the area is by starting from the Museum of Vravrona and walking either towards the coast and the Erasinos estuary or to the archaeological site and the main part of the wetland.

 After the visit to the Archaeological Site of Vravrona and the adjacent wetland, you continue the dirt road by the sea towards Chamolia.
 At about 1.3 km the dirt road becomes a trail that ends up in the small settlement of Nea Vravrona.